Chart Color Schemes

 Beechboro shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Educational qualifications in Beechboro trail are below the regional benchmarks.
-20.7% of residents aged 15+ hold university degrees, compared to Australia's 30.4%.
-Bachelor degrees are most common at 15.2%, followed by postgraduate qualifications (3.9%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 35.6% of residents aged 15+ holding them - advanced diplomas at 10.4% and certificates at 25.2%.
+In Beechboro Trail, as of a recent report, 20.7% of residents aged 15 and above hold university degrees, compared to Australia's 30.4%.
+Bachelor degrees are the most common at 15.2%, followed by postgraduate qualifications (3.9%) and graduate diplomas (1.6%).
+Vocational credentials are held by 35.6% of residents aged 15 and above, with advanced diplomas at 10.4% and certificates at 25.2%.
+Educational participation is high, with 32.1% currently enrolled in formal education.

 Frequently Asked Questions - Education